ewa-edun/EcoBuddy_OLD/README.md

 - Add more loading screens to make the ux better.
 - After signup, show a simple welcome 'user name' pop-up then take them to the home page.

-- Let the image that user uploads on their profile page be displayed on all pages that user icon appears (chatbot, community, community post etc)

 - Integerate Gemini API.
       - For newspaper/blog, and for the eco question game.